 We encourage Corganites to give their time, talent, and treasure to causes they are passionate about by participating in numerous diverse and creative initiatives across the nation.
 Our community service program called Corgan Cares focuses on three specific areas — homelessness, humanities, and hunger — and encourages a year-round commitment to service.
 Employees are given paid time off to volunteer with a charity within those focus areas.

-We financially support numerous local initiatives within the communities we work.
+We financially support numerous initiatives within the communities we live, work, and play.
 We’re committed to the arts and community, as well as education and youth programs, encouraging the future of architecture and design.
-Below are organizations we are proud to partner with financially.

 We have a fundamental responsibility to be good stewards of the environment and the world’s resources.
 Our goal, however, is to move beyond an approach of simply “using less” and to create buildings that also “do more.”
 With a deep understanding of the role that the built environment plays in shaping both societies and the physical world, we believe that we can profoundly and proactively strengthen communities and society by creating more resilient and more equitable design.

-We have a flourishing sustainable design practice that is responsible for over 30 million square feet of projects, covering approximately $10.2 billion in construction costs.
-Our portfolio includes over 100 third party verified projects, and we employ over 100 LEED Accredited Professionals within our firm.
+We have a flourishing sustainable design practice that is responsible for over 30 million square feet of projects, covering more than $15 billion in construction costs.
+Our portfolio includes over 130 third-party verified projects encompassing more than 40 million square feet, and we employ over 100 LEED Accredited Professionals within our firm.
 In 2018, Corgan joined the AIA 2030 Commitment, which prioritizes energy performance and working toward carbon-neutral buildings.
 We are committed to implementing a thoughtful and integrated approach to all our designs that balances both the built and natural environment.